chingu-voyages/Handbook/docs/resources/techresources/uiux.md

     block:STRATEGY
       columns 6
       A["Product Strategy"]
-      B["1.1 Create an App Vision</br>What problems will your app solve?"]
+      B["1.1 Create an App Vision"]
-      C["1.2 Define User Personas</br>Who, specifically, will use the app?
-Name them, and then as you design your site be sure to consider their wants and needs."]
+      C["1.2 Define User Personas"]
       D["1.3 Write User Stories"]
       E["1.4 Prioritize the Feature List"]
-    end
+      space
+      B1["What problem will your app solve for its users?"]
+      C1["Who, specifically, will use the app?
+Name them, and then as you design your site be sure to consider their wants and needs."]
+      D1["What discrete tasks will each user need to accomplish when using your app?"]
+      E1["Which user stories are core to your app’s purpose?
+What can you reasonably expect to achieve in a six-week voyage?"] end
     space
     block:STRUCTURE